DavidUnzue/html-diff-tool/README.md

 # Installation
 HtmlDiff uses Composer (http://getcomposer.org/) to manage dependencies.
 To get started, install composer, then run the command: "composer install".
 It will download the required libraries automatically under a "vendor" directory.

-Additionally, HtmlDiff uses two Scripts (markdown-format-wdiff and markdown-git-changes) which are already included within the "src/" directory, so don´t remove them.
+Additionally, HtmlDiff uses two Scripts (markdown-format-wdiff and markdown-git-changes) which are already included within the "src/" directory, so don't remove them.

 You also need to have wdiff (http://www.gnu.org/software/wdiff/) installed.
 This can be achieved throw homebrew by running following command in your command line: ```brew install wdiff```